iop45636/Simple-azure-network-design-using-by-Terraform/README.md

+Make sure you login azure account in vscode

-First move to the folder and run &lt;terraform init> for .tf file
+First move to the folder and run <terraform init> for .tf file

 run <terraform plan> see what Azure service is building